 To fill these gaps, you can choose to receive additional coverage through a Medicare Advantage plan (HMO, PPO, MSA) or Medigap supplemental insurance.

 Original Medicare covers many services and supplies, but not everything, which is why there are additional options for Medicare health coverage.
 Original Medicare includes:

 Medicare Advantage plans cover the same services as Original Medicare and usually more.
 What are the benefits of Medicare Advantage plans?

 Medicare Part A includes hospital insurance.
 Most people do not pay a monthly Part A premium, because they or their spouses have 40 or more quarters of Medicare-covered employment.

 What should you know about Medicare Part A?

 Medicare Part B includes medical insurance.
 The monthly plan premium provides partial coverage for inpatient hospitalization and skilled nursing facility care and has deductibles and copayments for which you will be responsible for unless they are covered by a separate health insurance plan.

 What should you know about Medicare Part B?

-Medicare Part C includes Medicare Advantage Plans such as HMOs, PPOs, and MSAs.
-Some plans offer $0 monthly premiums, while others vary by plan.
+Medicare Part C includes Medicare Advantage Plans such as HMOs and PPOs.

 What should you know about Medicare Part C?